-ACO measures were reported both as combined and as stratified by payer type (e.g., commercial, Medicaid, Medicare).
+ACO measures were reported both as stratified by payer type (e.g., commercial, Medicaid, Medicare) and as combined across payer types.
 A few of the ACO measures that were based on the linked clinical data had insufficient population sizes to allow reporting for all HSAs but were retained in the profiles nonetheless to identify and guide efforts to improve the collection of clinical data in Vermont's Blueprint Clinical Registry.
 Similarly, a statewide evaluation of outcomes for diabetic members who had a hemoglobin A1c (HbA1c) test during the measurement year - a measure enabled by the linkage of claims and clinical data - was included in the profiles to demonstrate the usefulness of the linked clinical data source.